 Barriers to attendance by drug users and sex workers also highlighted hypocrisy, he said, the International AIDS Society’s decision to hold the conference in the United States coming as it did after the previous conference at which the group joined other signers of the Vienna Declaration, which called for decriminalizing the lives of drug users.
-And, while the reduced ranks of sex workers might have been more noticed at the Washington conference, Clear said, one telling result of the entry ban for people who admitted to past drug use was documented: not one person signed up in advance for methadone dosages made available to travellers.
+And, while the reduced ranks of sex workers might have been more noticed at the Washington conference, Clear said, one telling result of the entry ban for people who admitted to past drug use was documented: not one person signed up in advance for methadone dosages made available to travelers.
 “That was highly unusual,” Clear said.

 This time, signers to A Call to Change U.S. Policy on Sex Work and HIV demanded the repeal of the fund-restricting anti-prostitution oath, attention to evidence-based, best practice prevention, care and treatment efforts aimed at sex workers, redress for human rights violations in detention, mandatory-testing, and “rehabilitation” programs targeting sex workers, the engagement of sex workers in efforts to address exploitation, and of course, a repeal of the prostitution travel ban.

 But the people who could make the best case for all of those demands were in no position to do so, advocates who did attend the conference pointed out.

 From Jonathan Cohen, deputy director of the Open Society Foundations’ Public Health Program: “Sex workers and drug users we spoke to chose to stay home from the conference rather than disclose their status on a visa application.
 This is not a choice anyone should be forced to make.”